maserlib/maser4idl/README.rst

 MASER User Library for IDL
 ==========================

-About MASER IDL User Library
+About
 ----------------------------

-The MASER IDL User library (MASER-IDL) contains IDL routines to deal with services and data provided in the framework of the MASER portal (Mesures, Analyses et Simulations d’Emissions Radio).
+The MASER IDL User library (maser4idl) contains IDL routines to deal with services and data provided in the framework of the MASER portal (Mesures, Analyses et Simulations d’Emissions Radio).